-The gap between government expenditure and revenue was estimated at ~₹12 Trillion due to increased borrowing by the government in May 2020 to address the COVID-19 outbreak empower MSMEs increase employment, enhance labour productivity and wages.
+The gap between government expenditure and revenue was estimated at ~₹12 Trillion due to increased borrowing by the government in May 2020 to address the COVID-19 outbreak.

 India jumped 14 places to 63 in the 2020 World Bank's Ease of Doing Business ranking and was the only country in the emerging market basket that received positive FPIs of US\$ 23.6 Billion in 2020; the country ranked eighth among the world's top stock markets with a market capitalisation of US\$ 2.5 Trillion in 2020.